-A. The agency, service provider, or other treatment professional requesting an exception to policy (ETP) must complete DSHS 02-556, Request for Exception to Policy for Use of

-Restrictive Procedures, and send the completed form with all its attachments to the CRM/SW/SSS.
-A signed consent form must accompany the request (See DSHS 15-385, Consent for Use of Restrictive Procedures Requiring an ETP).

-- B. Upon receipt of the ETP request packet, the CRM/SW/SSS will initiate the Restrictive Procedures ETP request in the Comprehensive Reporting and Assessment Evaluation (CARE) application as follows: - 1.
+- A. The agency, service provider, or other treatment professional requesting an ETP must complete DSHS 02-556, Request for Exception to Policy for Use of Restrictive Procedures, and send the completed form with all its attachments to the CRM/SW.
+A signed consent form must accompany the request (see Attachment A, Consent for Use of Restrictive Procedures Requiring an ETP). - B. Upon receipt of the ETP request packet, the CRM/SW will initiate the Restrictive Procedures ETP request in the Comprehensive Reporting and Assessment Evaluation (CARE) application as follows: - 1.
 Choose the ETR/ETP Category Restrictive Procedures; - 2.
-Choose ETR/ETP Type Restrictive Procedures; - 3.
-Choose Related Assessment; - 4.
+Choose ETR/ETP Type Restrictive Procedures;

+- 3. Choose Related Assessment; - 4.
 Choose Date Range: Custom or Plan Period, as appropriate; - 5.
 Enter Request Description: - a.
 Describe the behaviors for which the restrictive procedure ETP is being requested; - b.
 Describe in one or two sentences the restrictive procedure ETP being requested; - c.
 Type the following: "Refer to request packet in file dated ." - 6.
 Enter Justification for Request: "See request packet." - 7.
 Enter Alternatives Explored: "See request packet." - 8.
 Process to next level of review/approval based on the regional process. - 9.
-Print copy of ETP and attach to request packet for reviewer/approver. - C. ETPs for restrictive procedures must be reviewed and approved or denied in writing by the Regional Administrator or designee within fifteen (15) calendar days after receipt of the request and required documentation. - D. ETPs for use of restrictive procedures that require approval at the Deputy Assistant Secretary level must first be approved by the DDA Regional Administrator and forwarded to the Deputy Assistant Secretary for a decision prior to implementation. - E. No exceptions for the use of prohibited physical interventions as described in this policy shall be granted.

-F. Any other exceptions to the requirements of this policy must have the prior written approval of the Deputy Assistant Secretary.
+Print copy of ETP and attach to request packet for reviewer/approver. - C. ETPs for restrictive procedures must be reviewed and approved or denied in writing by the DDD RA within fifteen (15) calendar days after receipt of the request and required documentation. - D. ETPs for use of restrictive procedures that require approval at the Division Director level must be submitted and approved by the Director prior to implementation. - E. No exceptions for the use of prohibited physical interventions as described in this policy shall be granted. - F. Any other exceptions to the requirements of this policy must have the prior written approval of the Division Director.